chef-boneyard/resource/chef/cookbooks/crazytown/README.md

 Creating a Simple Resource
 --------------------------
 If you want to really customize the properties of a resource, or want to do more interesting things, you can always create a `resources` file.
-ChefDSL appropriates the LWRP `resources` directory, so you create a `resources/user_bundle.rb`:
+ChefResource appropriates the LWRP `resources` directory, so you create a `resources/user_bundle.rb`:

 ```ruby
 # resources/user_bundle.rb